Orbital-Web/Raphael/README.md

 ## Getting Started

 Builds of the UCI engine for Windows and Linux/WSL are available on the [Releases](https://github.com/Orbital-Web/Raphael/releases) page.
-In general, you should use the `avx2-bmi2` build.
+In general, you should use the `avx2-bmi2` build (on pre-Zen 3 AMD CPUs, the `avx2` build can be significantly faster than `avx2-bmi2` build).

 Please refer to the [following section](#compiling-from-source) to compile the GUI and/or the engine yourself on Windows and Linux.